 A second book club has been running for a year, on the 2nd Thursday of each month, with Heather Plummer as convenor.
 At some point we hope to think of more imaginative names than Book Club 1 and Book Club 2!
 Any suggestions?

 Normally we meet from 2 to 4 pm on the 4th Thursday of each month in different members' homes and take turns in selecting three titles for the group to choose from.
 We sometimes choose books a month early so that if you have more time in one month you can get ahead if you want to.
 Currently we are doing the same on Zoom - minus refreshments!

 If you click on the 'Reading List' link, you can see what we've read since the group started in 2014, and the choices for the next couple of months.
-You can choose whatever format suits you: you can download it, order a copy from your local library or buy/borrow a paperback.
-Abebooks and Amazon have been used by members to buy books reasonably cheaply; it is well worth shopping around.
+You can choose whatever format suits you - download it, order a copy from your local library or buy/borrow a paperback.
+Abebooks, Amazon and charity shops have been used by members to buy books reasonably cheaply; it is well worth shopping around.